 “Securitization and Insecurity in the Middle East and North Africa”

-Thematically, the workshop will be theoretically grounded in critical approaches to Security Studies and International Relation, with discussions structured around two central themes.
+Thematically, the workshop will be theoretically grounded in critical approaches to Security Studies and International Relations, with discussions structured around two central themes.
 Discussions of insecurity will be framed through the question of what makes people insecure, rather than what makes them secure.
 By inverting the traditional questions of Security Studies that seek to answer how security can be achieved, this question asks fellows to think of the production of insecurity as the key variable to be explained.
 Discussions of securitization will reflect on how new patterns of securitization are emerging in the region.
 By widening the agents of securitization beyond the state, this approach highlights how private companies, social movements, political parties, and even municipalities, are implicated in contemporary securitization in the MENA region.
-We especially welcome submissions exploring topics such as:

 Should you have any questions or seek additional information contact firstname.lastname@example.org.
 Please do not contact the workshop leaders directly.